The 20 Smartest Dog Breeds, Ranked

 The Beglian Tervuren, Sheepdog, and Malinois all descended from the Belgian sheepdog and all “deserve to make the list due to their intelligent nature and affinity for sports such as agility, tracking, herding, and sledding,” according to Steffen and Hughes.
 The Tervuren is “loyal and smart,” and “great at tricks,” says Morgan.
 The Belgian Shepherd shares a common heritage with the Schipperke, discussed below.
 Of the Malinois, Dr. Hauser says, “Classified as working dogs, Belgian Malinois are most recognizable for their roles as police and military dogs.”
 Smart, loyal, and confident, they possess an admirable work ethic.

-Don’t miss these 15 signs your dog is actually mad at you.
+Here are the signs your dog is actually mad at you.

 Another brainy Belgian dog, the Shipperke descends from the same family as the Belgian Sheepdog.
 Curious, confident, and clever, the Shipperke is a big, brave dog in a small package and makes an excellent watchdog, particularly for boats.
 In fact, that’s how it got its name: the Flemish word for “boat” is “schip,” and Schipperkes were bred to be ratters on canal barges.